the-cyber-boardroom/service--file-to-text/README.md

 ---
-title: CBR Custom Open Security Summit
+title: Service - File to Text
 ---

-# cbr-custom-open-sec-summit
+# service-file-to-text
-Repo for CBR Custom Open Security Summit
+Repo for the File to Text Service

 ## Repo details